 Chime et al. 2025 — Toxic trace metals in food spices from Enugu, Nigeria

-This study measured total arsenic (As), cadmium (Cd), and lead (Pb) in seven spice/herb samples (six commercial brands labeled A–F, plus one fresh scent leaf) purchased from a single market in Enugu, Nigeria, using AAS.
+This study measured total arsenic (As), cadmium (Cd), and lead (Pb) in seven spice/herb samples: six coded commercial spice samples A–F purchased from New Heaven market in Enugu, Nigeria, plus one scent leaf sample collected from a nearby garden at Ugwuaji.
 The most alarming finding is cadmium: all seven samples exceeded the FAO/WHO permissible limit of 0.02 µg/g by a substantial margin, with values ranging from 2.58 to 6.45 µg/g — between 129 and 322 times the limit.
-Arsenic exceeded the 0.5 µg/g safe limit in three samples (C: 1.68, E: 1.26, D: 0.315 µg/g), and lead exceeded the 2.0 µg/g threshold in two samples (A: 2.16, B: 2.19 µg/g).
-The authors attribute contamination to roadside sun-drying, polluted irrigation sources, and atmospheric deposition.
+Arsenic exceeded the upper end of the source’s 0.1–0.5 µg/g permissible range in two samples (C: 1.68, E: 1.26 µg/g); Sample D (0.315 µg/g) exceeded the lower end but not the 0.5 µg/g upper threshold.
+Lead exceeded the 2.0 µg/g threshold in two samples (A: 2.16, B: 2.19 µg/g).
+The authors discuss possible contamination pathways including improper drying practices, polluted irrigation sources, atmospheric deposition, and poor post-harvest handling.

 Key numbers